-“So, this is your decision?” asked Malong, one of the three Magistrates of the Council of Unity.
-She arched her long neck, the better to loom over the people below her.
-With the movement, the sunslight streaming through the windows caught on her scales – clear like diamonds, so much so that they bent the light and cast rainbows throughout the chamber.
+“This is your decision?” asked Malong, one of the three Magistrates of the Council of Unity.
+She arched her long neck, the better to loom over those below her.
+With the movement, the sunslight streaming through the windows caught on her scales – clear like diamonds, so much so that they bent the light and cast rainbows throughout the chambers.

-Diomis, the third and final of Unity’s Magistrates, stirred in his seat, and Malong and Biro’s attention immediately turned to him.
-Diomis’ eyes, round and wide like fish, stared unblinkingly past Biro at the two alfar behind him.
+Diomis, the third and final of Unity’s Magistrates, stirred in his seat.
+His eyes, round and wide like a fish, stared unblinkingly at the two alfar.
 Atop his head sat something like a crown made of kelp.

 “I like it,” the nympherai said in his thin, rasping voice.
 “It’s very…diplomatic.”

 Rheamarie pursed her lips.
 Usually so restrained, she seemed closer to losing her temper than Leandros had seen her in years.
 He knew the signs, the warning glint in her eyes.

 Leandros wished he’d had time to talk her down, but they’d been ushered from the hearing room straight to the Magistrates’ chambers.
 They’d come to this Island for help, but instead, Unity toyed with them, jerked them around, and left them with no room to breathe.

 And Rheamarie’s temper was a vitriolic, disastrous thing.
 She couldn’t risk losing it in front of the Magistrates of Unity.

 “It is,” Biro agreed.
 “This must be handled delicately.
 We need to investigate the situation, and we need to do it without escalating it.”